jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 ### Loading the wacom Driver

-For Kernel 2.6.x, replace wacom.o with wacom.ko where it is used.
+<span style="background:#00ffff">For Kernel 2.6.x, replace wacom.o with
+wacom.ko where it is used.</span>

 If you have installed the driver, now is the time to test whether it will load when needed.
-If you have not installed it, but are instead using insmod, substitute insmod mydir/src/wacom.o where you see modprobe wacom below.
+If you have not installed it, but are instead using insmod, substitute *insmod mydir/src/wacom.o* where you see *modprobe wacom* below.
 It is important that you use the correct wacom.o file, the one you just built, since insmod may load the old driver if it cannot find the one you have specified.

         [jej@ayukawa usb]# rmmod wacom
         [jej@ayukawa usb]# modprobe usb-uhci      (or usb-ohci)